Next Page

 SWI intake specialists:

-• Obtain and assess information reported according to definitions of abuse, neglect, or exploitation for each program.
+• Request and assess information reported according to the legal definitions of abuse, neglect, or exploitation for each DFPS program, Health and Human Services Commission (HHSC) Child Care Regulation (CCR), and HHSC Provider Investigations (PI).

-• Enter the information into the case management system (IMPACT).
+• Enter the information into the Information Management Protecting Adults and Children in Texas (IMPACT) case management system.

 • Route reports to the appropriate program and field office.

-• Serve as a referral center when appropriate or when information received does not meet statutory definitions.
+• Serve as a referral center when appropriate or when information received does not meet legal definitions.

 1100 Legal Information